Is Wynn Resorts Modestly Under - GuruFocus.com

 Conclusion

-In conclusion, Wynn Resorts (WYNN, Financial) appears to be modestly undervalued.
-Despite its poor financial condition and fair profitability, the company's growth ranks worse than 83.11% of companies in the Travel & Leisure industry.
+In conclusion, the stock of Wynn Resorts (WYNN, Financial) is believed to be modestly undervalued.
+The company's financial condition is poor, and its profitability is fair.
+Its growth ranks worse than 83.11% of companies in the Travel & Leisure industry.
 To learn more about Wynn Resorts stock, you can check out its 30-Year Financials here.